Adelaide, Australia

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Adelaide offers a variety of housing options, so it can be a bit daunting to decide where to live.
 A great place to start is to consider your budget and lifestyle preferences.
 For example, if you need to stay within a specific budget, you can start by searching for rental housing.
 Adelaide has an abundance of rental properties available, ranging from studio apartments to entire houses.
 For those looking to buy property, Adelaide has plenty of suburbs to choose from, each offering a unique lifestyle experience.
 Popular suburbs to consider include Norwood, Unley, Glenelg, and Henley Beach.
-No matter what your budget or housing needs are, Adelaide has a wide variety of options to choose from," wrote one member in Adelaide, Australia.
+No matter what your budget or housing needs are, Adelaide has a wide variety of options to choose from," explained one expat living in Adelaide, Australia, Australia.

 What is a typical expat home or apartment like in Adelaide?